The application catalog

 We support two types of catalogs with respect to their visibility and permissions.
 The NAPPTIVE Catalog available on the Playground is public, meaning:

-- All users can list applications from all repositories.
+- All users can list public applications from all repositories and their own private ones.

-- All users can pull applications from all repositories.
+- All users can pull public applications from all repositories and their own private ones.

 - Only the owner can push, and remove applications from its own repository.